maximbetin/maxim-azure-devops-automation/terraform/README.md

 ## Overview

-This project uses Terraform to provision a virtual machine (VM) in Azure, alongside necessary networking components.
+This project uses Terraform to provision a Virtual Machine in Azure, alongside necessary networking components.

 ## Prerequisites